All Episodes

 News reports about the law in Kagan's home state have been brutal.

-160,000 people receiving cancellation notices, hardly anybody signing up for the health care exchange.
+Businesses cutting workers' hours, 160,000 people receiving cancellation notices, hardly anybody signing up for the health care exchange.

-And remember her website, as of Monday, still was guaranteeing if you like your plan you get to keep it.
+And remember, her website, as of Monday, still was guaranteeing if you like your plan, you get to keep it.

-Well into double digit leads over any Republican opponent, and now she's in a dead heat.
+Well into double-digit leads over any Republican opponent, and now she's in a dead heat.

-That's the albatross of Obamacare, and that's why they're worried about what happened in Virginia.
+And that's why they're worried about what happened in Virginia.

 It's almost like it's a generic poll.